knzai/cega/README.md

 ### Great if I get to it, but a bit of a tangent
 - [ ] Train a model to recognize format and tiling patterns for smart discovery.
 I don't know how many test files I can get my hands on but I guess I could generate them

-## Usage
+## Binary/Terminal Usage

 This can be used as a library or executable.
-Pending finalizing internal API I'll demonstrate the CLI usage instead (check main.rs for how to call etc).
-Actual --help from CLI will always be up to date even if the docs aren't.

 The binary handles arguments (and thus help) via [clap 4](https://crates.io/crates/clap)